Special Structures

 Topgolf

-The pylons are supported at the rear by a truss structure.
-Both the pylon and the truss members are designed as circular hollow sections.
-At the heights of the two truss connections, the pylons are additionally braced with cables, with the two upper cables spanning to the next axis and the two lower cables to an additional support in the middle of the axes.
-Two additional stay cables for the middle truss point improve the buckling behavior of the truss structure.
-They also tension in the direction of the middle support.
+The pylons are braced to the rear by a truss structure.
+Both the pylons and truss elements are constructed using circular hollow sections.
+Additional cable bracing is installed at the heights of the two truss connection points: the upper pair of cables span to the next axis, while the lower pair span toward a central support located between the axes.
+Two additional diagonal cables extend from the central truss node toward this support to enhance the buckling resistance of the overall structure.

 Categories